 Curriculum Adaptation & Training Grants are intended to: enable courts or national court associations to modify and adapt model curricula, course modules, or conference programs to meet states’ or local jurisdictions’ educational needs; train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness; or to conduct judicial branch education and training programs, led by either expert or in-house personnel, designed to prepare judges and court personnel for innovations, reforms, and/or new technologies recently adopted by grantee courts.

-Curriculum Adaptation and Training (CAT) Grants may not exceed $30,000 or 12 months in duration.
+Curriculum Adaptation and Training (CAT) Grants may not exceed $40,000 and 12 months in duration.
 Examples of expenses not covered by CAT Grants include the salaries, benefits, or travel of full-or part-time court employees.

-Applicants for CAT Grants are required to contribute a match of not less than 50 percent of the grant amount requested, of which 20 percent must be cash.
-For example, an applicant seeking a $30,000 CAT grant must provide a $15,000 match, of which up to $12,000 can be in-kind and not less than $3,000 must be cash.
+Applicants for CAT Grants are required to contribute a total match (cash and in-kind) of not less than 50 percent of the SJI award amount, of which 20 percent must be cash.
+For example, an applicant seeking a $40,000 CAT grant must provide a $20,000 match, of which up to $16,000 can be in-kind and not less than $4,000 must be cash.

 HOW TO APPLY

 All grant applications must be submitted via the online Grant Management System (GMS).
 Refer to the Grant Application Guide for details about what an application for a Curriculum Adaptation & Training Grant must include.